AVEVA/AVEVA-Samples/DotNet/readme_QiLibs.md

 #.NET Samples: Building a Client with the Qi Libraries

 This sample differs from the other samples in that the client makes use of the OSIsoft Qi libraries, which are available as nuget packages from **placeholder**.
+The packages used are `OSIsoft.Qi.Core`, `OSIsoft.Qi.Http.Channel`, and `OSIsoft.Qi.Http.Client`.
 Ultimately, the Qi REST APIs are invoked just like the rest of the samples, but the libraries offer a framework of classes to make client development easier.

 ## Instantiate a Qi Client